-In an article in the 10/21/2021 Wall Street Journal, John Greenwood and Steve H. Hanke evoked an image with which we are all familiar, water flowing in and out of a bathtub.
+In their article in the 10/21/2021 Wall Street Journal, John Greenwood and Steve H. Hanke evoked an image with which we are all familiar, water flowing into and out of a bathtub.
 The simple image was to be representative of monetary flows.
-The image attracted attention, which was good thing; however, Macroeconomic Field Theory finds it more instructive to put forth a more adequate representative image of flows.
+The image attracted attention, which was a good thing; however, Macroeconomic Field Theory finds it more instructive to put forth a more adequate representative image of flows.
 In FMD’s Diagram of Rates of Flow, the rates are velocities and accelerations of functionally interdependent flows.
 Insight into the Diagram yields an enriching explanation of the dynamics of the objective economic process.
 (Also click here, and here, and here)

 - The objective economic process consists of two (or more) operative functional monetary circulations in circuits plus an accessible money pool of reserves situated in a “redistributive function.”
-The circulations and the pool are functionally defined and have a role in any consideration of the money supply and its circulation
+The circulations and the pool are functionally defined and have a role in any consideration of the money supply and its circulation.

-- In macroeconomic dynamics, the idea of money held for insurance claims, emergencies, a rainy day, retirement, personal wealth, or investment is better explained mathematically in terms of income strata and their average propensity to consume or invest (CWL 15, 134 ff.)
+- In macroeconomic dynamics, the idea of money held for insurance claims, emergencies, a rainy day, retirement, personal wealth, or investment is better explained mathematically in terms of income strata and their average propensity to consume or invest.
+(CWL 15, 134 ff.)

 - G&H’s analysis is not explicitly dynamical; it does not explicitly analyze the functional dynamics of the current process and what constitutes continuity and dynamic equilibrium; however, it identifies recent and current flows which are presently intrinsically inflationary, even if it will take time for the actual inflation to work itself out through the supply chains, operative circuits, and stock and bond prices.
 Though it takes time for inflation to work through the long supply chain and the resistance of buyers and to sooner or later swindle lenders, savers and vulnerable lower-paid fixed-wage workers, G&H measure and point out clearly enough the inflationary pressure that is implicit in recent government, Treasury, and Fed operations.

-- Also, G&H should emphasize that excess money can result in inflation not only in present goods and services, but also in stocks, bonds, real estate, art, etc. It all depends on how the money circulates, whether it will be used for projects with beneficial social or financial returns, and and whether or not it might finally settle in idleness and without productive motive so as to mistakenly inflate secondary markets.
+- Also, G&H should emphasize that excess money can result in inflation not only in present goods and services, but also in stocks, bonds, real estate, art, etc. It all depends on how the money circulates, whether it will be used for projects with beneficial social or financial returns, and whether or not it might finally settle in idleness and without productive motive so as to mistakenly inflate secondary markets.